hepnos/HEPnOS-Autotuning/README.md

 The script relies on a set of files providing global and platform-specific configurations.
-- `settings.sg` provides the URL and references (commit, tag, or branch) to use for downloading _spack_ and _mochi-spack-packages_, the repository that provides Mochi-specific packages.
+- `sources.yaml` provides the URL and references (commit, tag, or branch) to use for downloading _spack_ and _mochi-spack-packages_, the repository that provides Mochi-specific packages.
 - `pip-requirements.txt` provides the list of requirements for `pip` to